High School Counselors

 - AP, IB, CLEP: learn which advanced credits the UO recognizes.

-- Use our admission timelines to help keep your students on track and on schedule.
+- Use our admission checklists to help keep your students on track and on schedule.

 - Figure out the cost of attendance.